evulins/feed_reader_testing/README.md

 # Project Overview

 In this project I was given a web-based application that reads RSS feeds.
-[Original project](https://github.com/udacity/frontend-nanodegree-feedreader)has already included [Jasmine](http://jasmine.github.io/) and the first test suite.
+[Original project](https://github.com/udacity/frontend-nanodegree-feedreader) has already included [Jasmine](http://jasmine.github.io/) and the first test suite.
 This testing project required analyzing multiple aspects of an application including the HTML, CSS and JavaScript.

 ## How to run the Feed Reader?